luisdelaye/HIP1_associated_proteins/README.md

 # HIP1_associated_proteins
-Data from the manuscript: "Guilt by association: Genes related to the abundance of Highly Iterated Palindromes in Cyanobacteria" by  Ulises Rodriguez-Cruz, Gabriel Moreno-Hagelsieb and Luis Delaye.
+Data from the manuscript: "Guilt by association: Genes related to the abundance of Highly Iterated Palindromes in Cyanobacteria" by  Ulises Rodriguez-Cruz, Gabriel Moreno-Hagelsieb, Cei Abreu and Luis Delaye.

 The following files are available: